Collagen, elastin, keratin - your skin

 Have you ever wondered what's under your skin?
 What would happen if your skin couldn't hold together?
 Our skin is actually made of three layers; epidermis, dermis and hypodermis.
 They form a sandwich with three layers; The epidermis and hypodermis are the bread, and the dermis is the middle.

-Is a nutritional supplement with keratin good for the skin?
+Is a dietary supplement with keratin good for the skin?

 Keratinocytes are living cells found in your skin, which provide a protective layer to give the skin flexibility and strength, to prevent water loss from the skin and to prevent foreign substances from entering the body.
 The protein strand that makes this layer is strong and shaped like a triple helix and is called keratin.
 Keratin is the primary ingredient found in hair, nails, skin and in tooth enamel.